Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Related Work

 \section{Related Work}

-Over recent years there has been a lot of work on action segmentation in untrimmed videos with various levels of supervision.
-We first describe approaches that use full supervision and then approaches that use weaker levels of supervision.
-Later we refer to the sequence to sequence learning methods that are related to our work.
+Action segmentation in untrimmed videos with various levels of supervision has been studied in several works.
+We thus first describe approaches that use full supervision and then approaches that use weaker levels of supervision.
+Finally, we discuss sequence to sequence learning methods that are related to our work.

-\textbf{Fully Supervised Action Segmentation}~~ Action segmentation in videos has already been addressed in many works \cite{kuehne2016end,lea2017temporal,zhao2017temporal,MS-TCN}.
-Previously, action segmentation approaches relied on multi-scale sliding window processing \cite{rohrbach2012database,karaman2014fast} or Markov models on top of frame-classifiers \cite{kuehne2016end,lea2016segmental}.
-These approaches were typically slow at inference time.
-Newer approaches for fully supervised action segmentation try to capture the long-range temporal dependencies using temporal convolutions \cite{MS-TCN,lea2017temporal}.
-Specifically, Abu Farha and Gall~\cite{MS-TCN} introduced MS-TCN, a deep dilated 1-d convolutional network for action segmentation.
+\textbf{Fully Supervised Action Segmentation.}~~ Action segmentation in videos has already been tackled in many works \cite{spriggs2009temporal,kuehne2016end,lea2017temporal,zhao2017temporal,MS-TCN}.
+Early approaches for action segmentation rely on multi-scale sliding window processing \cite{spriggs2009temporal,gaidon2013temporal,rohrbach2012database,karaman2014fast} or Markov models on top of frame-classifiers \cite{kuehne2016end,lea2016segmental}.
+These approaches are typically slow at inference time and do not provide strong temporal models.
+More recent approaches for fully supervised action segmentation aim to capture long-range temporal dependencies using temporal convolutions \cite{MS-TCN,lea2017temporal,mstcnpp}.
+Some works for action segmentation focus on segmenting egocentric videos \cite{poleg2014temporal,furnari2018personal}, including also additional sensors \cite{spriggs2009temporal}.